ncarchedi/pennywise-app/privacy_policy.md

 - Request that we limit our use and processing of your personal data; and
 - Request portability of your personal data.

-You can usually access, correct, or delete your personal data using your account settings and tools that we offer, but if you aren’t able to do that, or you would like to contact us about one of the other rights, scroll down to How to Reach Us to, well, find out how to reach us.
+You can usually access, correct, or delete your personal data using your account settings and tools that we offer, but if you aren’t able to do that, or you would like to contact us about one of the other rights, scroll down to How to Reach Us.
 EU individuals also have the right to make a complaint to a government supervisory authority.

-# Controllers and Responsible Companies

-Pennywises’s Services are worldwide.
-Pennywise is the “controller” of all the processing activities across all of our Services worldwide.

-**Pennywise** 213 East 15th Street, Apt 3, 10003 New York, New York, USA.

 # How to Reach Us

 If you have a question about this Privacy Policy, or you would like to contact us about any of the rights mentioned in the Your Rights section above, please [contact us](mailto:hello@pennywise.io).

-# Other Things You Should Know (Keep Reading!)

-## _Ads and Analytics Services Provided by Others_

-Ads appearing on any of our Services may be delivered by advertising networks.
-Other parties may also provide analytics services via our Services.
-These ad networks and analytics providers may set tracking technologies to collect information about your use of our Services and across other websites and online services.
-These technologies allow these third parties to recognize your device to compile information about you or others who use your device.
-This information allows us and other companies to, among other things, analyze and track usage, determine the popularity of certain content, and deliver advertisements that may be more targeted to your interests.
-Please note this Privacy Policy only covers the collection of information by Pennywise and does not cover the collection of information by any third party advertisers or analytics providers.

-## _Third Party Software and Services_

-If you’d like to use WooCommerce extensions that enable services provided by third parties, third party plugins, embeds, or other third party software or services, please keep in mind that when you interact with them you may provide information about yourself (or your site visitors) to those third parties.
-For example, some third party services may request or require access to your (yours, your visitors’, or customers’) data.
-Please note that if you use the third party service or grant access, your data will be handled in accordance with the third party’s privacy policy and practices.
-We don’t own or control these third parties, and they have their own rules about collection, use, and sharing of information, which you should review before using the software or services.

 # Privacy Policy Changes

-Although most changes are likely to be minor, Pennywise may change its Privacy Policy from time to time.
-Pennywise encourages visitors to frequently check this page for any changes to its Privacy Policy.
-If we make changes, we will notify you by revising the change log below, and, in some cases, we may provide additional notice by sending you a notification through email or your dashboard).
-Your further use of the Services after a change to our Privacy Policy will be subject to the updated policy.
+We may update our Privacy Policy from time to time.
+We will notify you of any changes by posting the new Privacy Policy on this page.

+We will let you know via email and/or a prominent notice on our Service, prior to the change becoming effective and update the "effective date" at the top of this Privacy Policy.

+You are advised to review this Privacy Policy periodically for any changes.
+Changes to this Privacy Policy are effective when they are posted on this page.

 # Credit

-This privacy policy was adapted from the open source privacy policy provided by [Automattic](https://automattic.com/), which you can find [here](https://github.com/Automattic/legalmattic).
+This privacy policy was created with the help of the open source privacy policy provided by [Automattic](https://automattic.com/), which you can find [here](https://github.com/Automattic/legalmattic).

-# Changelog

-- November 6, 2019: First version of the privacy policy